It is often argued that project management skills are generic and a good project manager can

 Download this chapter from Bob Hughes book Project Management for IT-related Projects for more tips on estimating project timescales.

-Includes a 20% discount code for Computer Weekly readers on the full book, valid until the end of February 2013.
+Includes a 20% discount code for Computer Weekly readers on the full book.

 Click here for more BCS books on Computer Weekly.